elvinagam/Tesseract-OCR-AZE/README.md

 It also needs [traineddata](https://tesseract-ocr.github.io/tessdoc/Data-Files.html) files which support the legacy engine, for example those from the [tessdata](https://github.com/tesseract-ocr/tessdata) repository.

+Note: Even though tested on an actual Azerbaijani example, I got the Turkish auto detection.
+So, I also used TUR traindata from Tesseract.
 Tesseract has **unicode (UTF-8) support**, and can **recognize more than 100 languages** "out of the box".

 Tesseract supports **[various image formats](https://tesseract-ocr.github.io/tessdoc/InputFormats)** including PNG, JPEG and TIFF.